What is Debt Management Plan

 What does a Debt Management Plan Cost?

-The cost of a Debt Management Plan will depend on how you decide to implement and manage it.
-If you chose to set up and manage the Plan yourself it will just cost your time.
+The cost of your Plan will depend on how you decide to implement and manage it.
+If you wish you can set up and manage the Plan yourself.
+This will just cost your time.

 Government Advice about Dealing with Debt